 holder shall set the TXVECTOR parameter CH_BANDWIDTH of a PPDU to be the same or narrower than

 the TXVECTOR parameter CH_BANDWIDTH of the CTS-to-self in the same TXOP.
+If there are one or more RTS/CTS exchanges following the initial CTS-to-self in a TXOP, the TXOP holder shall disable the use of dynamic bandwidth and shall set the TXVECTOR parameter CH_BANDWIDTH of a non-initial RTS to be the same or narrower than the TXVECTOR parameter CH_BANDWIDTH of the CTS-to-self and each of the preceding RTSs.